 “Black Sun” Sculpture by Isamu Noguchi

-Volunteer Park has recently become one of my favorite off-the-beaten-path destinations to show our clients.
-I probably should have put it on my 5 Off-the-beaten-path Spots in Seattle, but there are so many incredible things to see and do in Seattle that it’s hard to keep track sometimes!
+Volunteer Park has recently become one of our favorite off-the-beaten-path destinations to show our clients.
+Wee probably should have put it on our 5 Off-the-beaten-path Spots in Seattle, but there are so many incredible things to see and do in Seattle that it’s hard to keep track sometimes!

 The 48-acre park is home to the Volunteer Park Water Tower, the recently renovated Seattle Asian Art Museum, the Volunteer Park Conservatory, as well as an amphitheater, reservoir, koi pond, and beautiful acres of landscaped parkland.